Chinx7/csgo-chat-bot_2.0/README.md

 -show teams with average faceit elo //not possible

--show premades //needs to be fully implemented
+-show premades //function done, needs to be implemented

--show elo of each player on the server
+-show elo of each player on the server //function mostly done, needs to be implemented

 /DONE: